-$$e'{body} = if(x/self::b) then a else ()$$ .
+$$e{body}^{\prime}=$$ if (\$x/self::b) then \$a else () .

 (Note the swapped roles of the then and else branches.)
 This subtle change made e'{body} a distributive expression and, hence, algorithm Delta a valid means to evaluate the query.
-Both algorithms now return the document node bound to \$a only if a b element can be found among the nodes in e{sced} .7 of Figure 5 (though we omit details here).
+Both algorithms now return the document node bound to \$a only if a b element can be found among the nodes in e{seed} .

+The syntactic approximation of Figure 5 concludes that the new recursion body will not be distributive-safe either, since variable \$a still occurs in the clause's condition.
+This situation may easily be remedied by extending the rule set of Figure 5 (though we omit details here).
 It is interesting to see, however, how an algebraic analyzer handles the asymmetry of the then/else branches in XQuery's conditional expressions.
 The compiled plan for the rewritten recursion body now looks like the one shown here.
 It is easy to see that the "push-up" of the relational union will succeed straightforwardly.
-The structural equality test will then return a positive answer to the distributivity safety of e'{body} .
+The structural equality test will then return a positive answer to the distributivity safety of e{body}' .

-The syntactic approximation of Figure 5 concludes that the new recursion body will not be distributive-safe either, since variable \$a still occurs in the clause's condition.
-This situation may easily be remedied by extending the rule set if (empty (\$x/self::b)) then () else \$a and expression e'{body} above and produce identical plan DAGs for both expressions.
+Algebraic distributivity assessment plays its full trump, however, if it is paired with algebraic instruments that help further abstraction from syntactical equivalences.
+The query compiler of Pathfinder, e.g., will discover the equivalence of and expression e{body}^{\prime} above and produce identical plan DAGs for both expressions.
 The distributivity safety then becomes easy to detect by the algebraic checker.
 Detecting such interplay between the if, then, and else clauses of an XQuery conditional might remain a challenge, however, for an analysis based on syntax only.